junsworth/auto-family/README.md

 2. run: npm install
 3. run: bower install and if necassary --allow-root
 4. edit scripts/Constants.js and change base url to suite.
-5. edit gateway/models/database.js and change db settings to suite.
+5. edit gateway/models/database.js and change db settings to suite and don't forget to add schema to db.
 6. edit gateway/routes/index.js and edit line 110 to suite your image upload destination folder.
 7. run: node app.js

-Happy coding:-)
+Happy coding...